thammarith/thammarith.github.io/src/pages/licence/index.md

 ## Royalties

+The royalties are per platform.
+If my works are to be used in multiple places, please license for each place.
+Contact me for more information & discounts.

 ### Websites & prints

 Websites do not include social media platforms.
 If you use my content in a social media platform, please see the *Social media* section below.